Breeding for more omega-3 in salmon

 “The main marine omega-3 fatty acids in salmon are EPA and DHA.
 Our findings show that the muscle content of EPA has low heritability, while DHA has quite high heritability, estimated at 26%.
 In other words, genes determine 26% of the variation in fatty acid content in muscle tissue, meaning there is great potential in increasing this fatty acid through selective breeding.
 The results also indicated that a fish that has a high level of EPA does not necessarily have a high level of DHA,” says Horn.

 Her doctoral research is part of the project “Genomics of omega-3 in Atlantic salmon”.
 This four-year project is funded by the Research Council of Norway and has a budget of NOK 10 million.
+The project is in collaboration with the Norwegian University of Life Sciences (NMBU), University of Southampton and SalmoBreed.

 It is currently very time consuming and expensive to measure the fatty acid composition of the high number of individuals needed for breeding.
 Scientists at Nofima are working to develop a new and faster measurement technique.